BYLAWS OF THE MID-CONTINENT INTERGROUP (2024)

 Article IX—Amendments to These Bylaws

 These bylaws may be amended by a two-thirds (2/3) vote of the Intergroup voting members present at any regular or special meeting of the Intergroup, after a copy of the proposed amendment(s) has been submitted in writing or digitally to each group affiliated with the Intergroup at least ten (10) days prior to the meeting in which action is to be taken on the amendment(s).
-No amendments may be made to the Twelve Steps and Twelve Traditions except as per OA, Inc. Bylaws, Subpart B.
+No amendments may be made to the Twelve Steps, Twelve Traditions, or Twelve concepts except as per OA, Inc. Bylaws, Subpart B.

 Article X—Major Policy Matters